1. Connect company objectives to your team

 - Hire 17 new team members to cater to the increased production (until the end of month 2);

-- Optimize production line and equipment for increased capacity (until the end of month 2);
+- Increase capacity at our production facility by 15% (until the end of month 2);

-- Obtain the machinery needed for the new flavors (until the end of month 2).
+- Identify and obtain 3 new pieces of machinery needed for the new flavors (until the end of month 2).

 - Pitch the product to 2,688 new potential distributors;